What To Know About The Wolverine Watchmen, A Far-Right Group Plotting To Attack The Government

 Advertisement

-So far, testimonies from neighbours and those following members of the group on social media have revealed their connection to the far-right paramilitary movement, saying they constantly gathered on weekends to practice shooting, and that bullets were constantly flying on their property.
+So far, testimonies from neighbors and those following members of the group on social media have revealed their connection to the far-right paramilitary movement, saying they regularly gathered on weekends to practice shooting, and that bullets were constantly flying on their property.
 Initial investigations into members’ social media pages have found tirades about gun control, taxes, and the “Deep State.”

 Information from their social media profiles has also connected the militia to the Boogaloo movement — another extremist group dedicated to eradicating the government that has taken on larger roles in both anti-lockdown and Black Lives Matter protests.
 Like the Wolverine Watchmen, the Boogaloo Bois stoke violence around the country, attempting to kill police officers and showing up in public spaces with guns in hopes of inciting a "second civil war."